skorasaurus/cleboundaries/README.md

 cleboundaries
 =============

-Boundaries of Cleveland wards, current and ones going into effect in 2014, etc.
+City of Cleveland ward boundaries as of January 1, 2014.

 some of the TODO:
 - find existing city of cleveland ward boundaries (SHP would work)